DJ200148/4-car-following/README.md

 2. Run the check_install_libraries.py in the root directory to install all the required libraries

-    3. Set up a .env file with Google API key or addjust google_maps.py in class and erase env loader and set key = to Google API key
+    3. Set up a .env file with Google API key or adjust google_maps.py in class erase env loader and set key = to Google API key

 Running our code:

 1. Run the main.py in src to run our code

-2. Navigate to the ip address of the jetson board, or the ip address of your board, with port 5000 where the web interface is hosted
+2. Navigate to the IP address of the jetson board, or the IP address of your board, with port 5000 where the web interface is hosted
     . ex: 192.168.0.16:5000

-3. On the web interface, click on status icon and if the status says "ready" then everything is setup properly.
+3. On the web interface, click on the status icon and if the status says "ready" then everything is setup properly.
 If not ready, then check the terminal for errors.

 ### Web Interface
 ![Image of Web Interface Depth Stream](/docs/images/UI_Depth_Example.PNG)

-The web interface is hosted on the jetson board using Flask and can be accessed by navigating to the ip address of the jetson board, or the ip address of your board, with port 5000 for testing purposes.
+The web interface is hosted on the Jetson board using Flask and can be accessed by navigating to the IP address of the Jetson board, or the IP address of your board, with port 5000 for testing purposes.
 - Start: Allows the user to input the destination coordinates and start the car.
 - Status: Returns the status of the car. ("ready", "running", "stopped", "paused")
 - Pause: Pauses the car.
 - Resume: Resumes the car.
 - Reset: Resets the car to the ready state.
-- Shutdown: Shuts down the entire system.
+- Shutdown: Shut down the entire system.
 - Stream Play: Starts the stream of the camera.
 - Stream Stop: Stops the stream of the camera.
 - Depth Play: Starts the depth stream and stops the RGB stream.